Plants help your aquarium in a variety of ways, such as: providing shelter for fish and keeping the water clean and oxygenated.

 It’s easy to propagate too which helps people to multiply their populations from a relatively small supply.

 These plants have attractive green leaves which brighten up any tank, just watch out for fish that get carried away when nibbling on them for food.

-Uses for Water Wisteria (Carpet, Floating and More)
+Uses for Water Wisteria (Carpet, Floating, and More)

 There are lots of different types of aquatic plants and they all have different uses.
 The classic image of a plant is one that’s rooted into the sediment with the stem growing upwards towards the surface, but this isn’t always the case.

 The biggest difference between these is visual.
-Carpets form a thick green layer that brighten the bottom of the tank.
+Carpets form a thick green layer that brightens the bottom of the tank.
 If the stems are growing upwards they add colors and shapes to the middle levels of the water which tends to be emptier.

 Another difference is the shelter that they offer.
 Since carpets are so low down they’re mostly home to bottom-dwelling fish like loaches, whereas plants that are higher up can be shelter for mid-level fish.

 Where you plant your water wisteria will depend on what you want to use it for.